Here’s my step-by-step guide on how to find the best editor for you and your manuscript.

 How do I find a reputable editor?

-So, you’ve completed your draft manuscript, and you’ve decided to take the plunge and invest in a professional editor.
-Congratulations!
+Great!
+You’re confident that you’re ready to start your search.
 But how do you know who’s legitimate and who isn’t?
 It’s an unregulated industry, after all, so anyone can set up shop and claim to be an editor.
 And sadly, not everyone is reputable.

 Here are a few tips to help you find the best editor for you, and a few pitfalls to look out for.